 When adopting a new Dane, make sure you ask the following key questions to help with the matchmaking process: • What is his energy level? • How is he with other animals? • What is his personality like? • How does he respond to other volunteers, visitors, and children? • How old is he? • Are there any known health issues? • Has he ever bitten or hurt anyone?

 Many Danes find themselves in less-than-ideal situations and come into rescue for a host of reasons.
 More often than not, a well-intentioned (albeit uneducated) owner does not understand how big their cute little puppy will grow up to be.
 Sometimes owners do not invest in properly training or socializing their new puppy, and these Danes become unmanageable and are surrendered.
 Families also fall on hard times and cannot afford to care for these lovely dogs.
 These Danes then find themselves without homes, and if they are lucky, they wind up being surrendered to a Rescue like Rocky Mountain Great Dane Rescue, Inc. RMGDRI will rescue, rehabilitate, and rehome Danes that come into our care.
 Our non-profit organization has been in operation since 2000, and continues to be fully run by volunteers and generous donations.
-To date, we have saved nearly 2000 Great Danes and Dane-mixes.
+To date, we have saved over 2100 Great Danes and Dane-mixes.
 RMGDRI is always looking for new volunteers and foster homes, as well as donations to support our mission.